Skip to main content

 • The solution follows HTTP standards (RFC 3986) — no custom encoding schemes.

-• Fully backward compatible: encodeURIComponent is a no-op on alphanumeric strings, and PASSTHROUGH only affects requests that contain %2F.
+• Fully backward compatible: encodeURIComponent is a no-op on alphanumeric strings, and the DECODE mode only affects requests that contain %2F.

 • No changes to controllers, service layer, or data model.